serverlesstechnology/cqrs-demo/README.md

 > A demo application using the [cqrs-es](https://github.com/serverlesstechnology/cqrs) framework
 > and postgres persistence.

-This is a pretty major upgrade from previous versions using v0.1.3 or before of the cqrs-es framework.
-Changes include
-- significant changes to the database schema
-- asynchrounous Rust using the [Tokio runtime](https://github.com/tokio-rs/tokio)
-- serves http traffic using [Warp server](https://github.com/seanmonstar/warp)
+Now using the [Axum server](https://crates.io/crates/axum-server) for a much simpler layout.

 ## Requirements
-- rust stable
+- rust 1.53 or greater
 - docker & [docker-compose](https://docs.docker.com/compose/) for starting an instance of Postgres
 - [postman](https://www.postman.com/) or [curl](curl/test_api.sh) (or your favorite Restful client)

-Alternatively, if a a standard Postgres instance is running locally it can be utilized instead of the docker instance, see [the init script](db/init.sql) for the expected table configuration.
+Alternatively, if a standard Postgres instance is running locally it can be utilized instead of the docker instance, see [the init script](db/init.sql) for the expected table configuration.

 ## Installation